Within this evolving landscape and changing circumstances, here are some strategies to help you pivot to learning remotely:

 Expect ongoing changes to your courses and be patient with yourself and your instructors as you and they adjust to a new learning mode.

 Familiarize yourself with Blackboard Learn and make sure you can access these resources on your devices – preferably a laptop or desktop computer or tablet.
-If you do not have access to appropriate hardware please contact Jeff Ventura.
+If you do not have access to appropriate hardware please contact Curtis Brickhouse.
 For more hardware information, see our Getting Help page.

 For software needs or concerns, see our Internet Access and Software Needs page.

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.